Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Proofs of Consistency of the NNR Estimator

 In addition, since

-one can directly verify that, with probability approaching to $1$, the maximum singular value of $G$ is uniform bounded, and the minimum singular value of $G$ is strictly greater than zero.
-Therefore, we finish the proof of the theorem.
+it immediately follows that, wpa1, (i) the maximum singular value of $G$ is uniformly bounded, and (ii) the minimum singular value of $G$ is strictly greater than zero.
+Therefore, this completes the proof of the theorem.

-In the next step, we will discuss how to obtain a nuisance estimator with better properties (e.g., uniformly bounded) to ensure that $(\hat{\Lambda}_{\mr{nuc}}, \hat{\Gamma}_{\mr{nuc}}) \in \Phi_{NT}$.
-While this is not directly related to the current theorem, it will be frequently used in subsequent theoretical discussions.
+In the following text, we discuss how to construct nuisance estimators with uniformly bounded entries to ensure that $(\hat{\Lambda}_{\mr{nuc}}, \hat{\Gamma}_{\mr{nuc}}) \in \mc{B}_{\delta_{NT}}$.
+Although this property is not directly related to the current theorem, it will be used frequently in subsequent theoretical discussions.